Dowen92/Unity3D_SendingEmailSample/README.md

 # Unity3D_SendingEmailSample
-Sample project of sending E-mail from Unity 3D
+This is a sample project of sending an E-mail from Unity 3D.

+This repository goes with the blog post that can be found here https://dowen92dev.wordpress.com/2018/08/11/sending-e-mail-in-unity-3d/